You & Me / Me & You

 Original Song

-For the original song, the students helped find rhyme and slant rhyme in their caregivers’ English, Spanish and German answers to form lyrics.
+For the original song, the students helped find rhyme and slant rhyme in their caregivers’ English, Spanish and German answers to the Family Questionnaire.
+Caregivers’ answers and rhyme discoveries formed lyrics to create a song that could only be made with this exact group of people — the PS18 community.
 Following a series of in-school recording sessions, every students’ voice is featured on the final song.

 Click here to read the lyrics.